frans-fuerst/fs_inspect/README.md

-fs_tidyfy - understand your filesystem
+fs_tidify - understand your filesystem
 ======================================

-fs_tidyfy is a command line tool designed to quickly retrieve information about your files and folders which help you to get rid of doublettes and find out what you should make backups of.
+fs_tidify is a command line tool designed to quickly retrieve information about your files and folders which help you to get rid of doublettes and find out what you should make backups of.